-In the state of Texas, a lease becomes valid once a landlord accepts rental payments in exchange for living in the premises.
+Under Texas law, a lease becomes valid once a landlord accepts rental payments in exchange for living in the rental unit.
 At this point, landlords become bound by the provisions of the statewide Landlord-Tenant Act.

-The act specifies the rights and responsibilities of each party, and under which circumstances the lease can be terminated.
+The Texas landlord-tenant law specifies the rights and responsibilities of each party, and under which circumstances the lease can be terminated.

 Whether you’re looking to familiarize yourself with Texas tenancy laws or simply want to learn more, the following basic overview of the laws should get you started.